contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### DataContainer callbacks

+DataContainer callbacks registered via service tagging with a priority of `0` (which is the default) are now executed after the existing callbacks instead of before.

 ### Insert tag flag uncached

 The `|uncached` insert tag flag was removed.
 Use the `{{fragment::*}}` insert tag instead.